dafny-lang/blog/_posts/2023-08-14-clear-specification-and-implementation.markdown

       result := elts[0];
       elts := elts[1..];
     }
+{% endhighlight %}

-    // Checking for emptiness is just like in the specification. predicate IsEmpty()
+Checking for emptiness is just like in the specification.

+{% highlight dafny %}
+    predicate IsEmpty()
       reads this
       requires ValidModel()